Application Analytics and Management

 - detect anomalies in the application traffic flows

 - take corrective actions.

 The following illustration provides an overview of the various tasks you can perform for Application Management and Analytics:

 Applications that are created automatically for every managed virtual server.
-Discovered applications will always have one virtual server, and these applications can not be edited or deleted directly.
+Discovered applications always have one virtual server and these applications can’t be edited or deleted directly.

 Applications created by users from discovered applications.
-Citrix ADM allows you to add, edit, and delete these applications.
-Custom applications are created by:
+NetScaler MAS allows you to add, edit, and delete these applications.

 When you create a custom application, all the discovered applications added to the custom application are removed from the app dashboard.

 Points to note:

 You cannot add a discovered application across multiple custom applications.